castorini/pyserini/docs/experiments-msmarco-passage.md

 python -m pyserini.search --topics msmarco-passage-dev-subset \
  --index indexes/lucene-index-msmarco-passage \
  --output runs/run.msmarco-passage.bm25tuned.txt \
- --bm25 --msmarco --hits 1000 --k1 0.82 --b 0.68
+ --bm25 --output-format msmarco --hits 1000 --k1 0.82 --b 0.68
 ```

 Here, we set the BM25 parameters to `k1=0.82`, `b=0.68` (tuned by grid search).
-The option `--msmarco` says to generate output in the MS MARCO output format.
+The option `--output-format msmarco` says to generate output in the MS MARCO output format.
 The option `--hits` specifies the number of documents to return per query.
 Thus, the output file should have approximately 6980 × 1000 = 6.9M lines.